I Danced With Beyoncé At Coachella — It Changed My Life

 Advertisement

 “‘Partition.’
 ‘Partition.’
 ‘Partition.’
-That is my absolute favourite number to perform.
+That is my absolute favorite number to perform.
 I am a completely different person.
-I don’t know who I was or who I thought I was, but that was my favourite.
+I don’t know who I was or who I thought I was, but that was my favorite.
 But I also love the breakdown with OT Genasis to ‘Everybody Mad.’”

 “